GerHobbelt/wxWidgets/docs/doxygen/overviews/high_dpi.md

-wxBitmap or wxImage in wxWidgets API have been updated to work with wxBitmapBundle instead, which allows the library to select the appropriate size depending on the current DPI and, for the platforms supporting it (currently only MSW), even update the bitmap automatically if the DPI changes, as can happen, for example, when the window showing the bitmap is moved to another monitor with a different resolution.
+wxBitmap or wxImage in wxWidgets API have been updated to work with wxBitmapBundle instead, which allows the library to select the appropriate size depending on the current DPI and, for the platforms supporting it (currently only MSW and macOS), even update the bitmap automatically if the DPI changes, as can happen, for example, when the window showing the bitmap is moved to another monitor with a different resolution.

 Note that other than creating wxBitmapBundle instead of wxBitmap, no other changes are needed.
 Moreover, when upgrading the existing code it is possible